The Road to War Overview

 Light Tank

-Vickers Light Tank Mark VIb used by the British Army in 1940
+Vickers Light Tank Mk VIb used by the British Army in 1940

 Timeline Highlights